slightlyeepy/minigraphics/README.md

 # todo

+- ditch minidraw - plenty of other libraries exist that provide similar functionality, such as [olive.c](https://github.com/tsoding/olive.c)
 - support more features like unresizable windows, etc.
-- linux framebuffer backend
-- windows GDI backend (maybe?)
+- more backends. the two i'm currently looking at are linux framebuffer and UEFI GOP. a windows GDI backend would be very useful but gahh i really don't wanna deal with windows